saeedghsh/music/README.md

 * [x] make a enum for Octave.
 * [x] make a enum for Accidentals.
 * [x] [p] right now the accidentals are printed as `{#,b,s,k}` (e.g. tar annotation) fix it so that proper symbols are printed.
-      This might be not feasible for koron and sori right now, but should be doable for sharp and flat.
+      This might be not feasible for Koron and Sori right now, but should be doable for sharp and flat.
 * [x] Make frequency computer a separate class from note
 * [x] [d] fix issue with printing `sori` and `koron` symbols, -> This turned to be much harder than I expected.
 Skipping for now
-* [x] add a drawing of Tar and visaulize its notes and frequencies.
+* [x] add a drawing of Tar and visualize its notes and frequencies.
 * [x] `quartertone` -> `quartertone`

 # Reference
 * Proposal to encode two accidentals for Iranian classical music: [Unicode proposal](https://www.unicode.org/L2/L2020/20159-iran-music-symbols.pdf).
-* Setar on Wikipedai: [Farsi entry]((https://fa.wikipedia.org/wiki/%D8%B3%D9%87%E2%80%8C%D8%AA%D8%A7%D8%B1)) and [English entry](https://en.wikipedia.org/wiki/Setar).
+* Setar on Wikipedia: [Farsi entry]((https://fa.wikipedia.org/wiki/%D8%B3%D9%87%E2%80%8C%D8%AA%D8%A7%D8%B1)) and [English entry](https://en.wikipedia.org/wiki/Setar).

 # License
 ```